K1mc4n/meeds-docker/README.md

 ### LDAP / Active Directory

-The following environment variables should be passed to the container in order to configure the ldap connection pool :
+The following environment variables should be passed to the container in order to configure the LDAP connection pool:

 | VARIABLE               | MANDATORY | DEFAULT VALUE | DESCRIPTION                                                                                                                                  |
 | ---------------------- | --------- | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |